 The Organization generally pays for services requiring specific expertise.
-The independent audit was performed as a contribution to the Ministry.
-The Ministry recognized contribution revenue and audit expense in the amount of \$10,000 for these services.
-However, many individuals volunteer their time and perform a variety of tasks that assist the Organization carrying out its fundraising and special programs, but these services do not meet the criteria for recognition as contributed services.
+Other individuals volunteer their time and perform a variety of tasks that assist the Organization carrying out its fundraising and special programs, but these services do not meet the criteria for recognition as contributed services.
+The Organization receives less than 50 volunteer hours per year.